bollu/bollu.github.io/README.txt

 #### Journal Articles

 ##### EVERYBODY HATES KANT Blakean Formalism and the Symmetries of Laura Moriarty

+> New Formalist poetry has seemed interested largely in returning to
+> forms—sestina, villanelle, sonnet, and so on—that, according to
+> New Formalist poets, have fallen into disuse through decades of freeverse practice.

 ##### What Is New Formalism (Marjorie Levinson)

 > Jonathan Loes berg's A Return to the Aesthetic and Isobel Armstrong's The Radical Aesthetic